AnnieMonk/NekretnineApp/README.md

 Notification system implemented using SignalR Core

-Technologies:
-Entity Framework Core,
-Asp.Net Core MVC
+Used C# with Entity Framework Core and Asp.Net Core MVC

 Note: This is a school project
 Use your own appsettings.json